-- Go on turning the disk.
+- Turn on the ignition switch. - Go on turning the disk.
 The LED near the sensor should light up at the S-marking.
-(It is possible that the LEDs already indicating at power on.) - Turn the disk slowly to the N-marking until the LED is switching off.
+(It is possible that the LEDs already indicating at power on). - Slowly turn the disk to the N-marking until the LED is switching off.
 The disk is in the correct position and can be tightened by the set screws. - Notice: you can't switch the LED on only by turning back.
 Therefore the disk must be turned back to the S marked magnet.